-England and Canada are ending the COVID-19 testing requirements for travelers from China as COVID-19 cases in the region have improved since January.
-In the United States, the XBB.1.5 variant now accounts for 90.2% of sequenced COVID-19 cases.
+In the United States, the XBB.1.5 variant now 74.7% of sequenced COVID-19 cases.
 In the wake of COVID-19 surges globally, it is alarming to see the long-lasting gaps in high-risk population vaccination coverage in low and middle-income countries.